myllynen/rhel-troubleshooting-guide/README.md

 Support can help identifying the root cause.
 However, a complete vmcore will be required, the accompanying stack traces do not necessarily contain all the needed information for RCA.
-First collect a sosreport (see below) and then produce vmcore by manually crashing the kernel:
+First collect a sosreport (see below) and then produce vmcore by manually crashing the kernel when these messages are being logged:

 ```
 echo 1 > /proc/sys/kernel/sysrq